umtdemr/Dotfiles/README.md

 ## Terminal

-In macos, I've started to use [iTerm2](https://iterm2.com/ "iTerm2's official page") instead of [alacritty](https://github.com/alacritty/alacritty "Alacrity's github page").
+In Macos, I've started to use [iTerm2](https://iterm2.com/ "iTerm2's official page") instead of [alacritty](https://github.com/alacritty/alacritty "Alacrity's github page").
 But I suggest alacritty if you are using linux based operation systems.

 * Terminal: iTerm2
 * Color scheme: Solarized Dark